JamesFenton/Blog/source/_posts/create-blog-hexo.md

 ## Why a Static Site Generator?
 If your blog is going to be somewhat simple, and you are familiar with the command line and yaml configuration, then a static site generator will suit you well.

 Static site generators allow you to write your posts in Markdown.
 The site then gets built, which transforms your Markdown files into HTML.
 The end result is a folder with HTML and JavaScript files.
-This folder can simply be copied to any web server, which means you can host your site with a number of different providers, for much cheaper then a Wordpress site (because Wordpress uses a SQL database), with far fewer security concerns.
+This folder can simply be copied to any web server, which means you can host your site with a number of different providers, for much cheaper then a Wordpress site (because Wordpress requires a SQL database), with far fewer security concerns.

 ## Why Hexo?
 There are a lot of static site generators out there, many used by very large companies very successfully.
 I wanted something that was simple to use out of the box.
 [Jekyll](https://jekyllrb.com/) is one of the most popular, and a great option.
 The problem is that it runs on the Ruby programming lanaguage, and the experience on Windows can be imperfect.